-This program is offered through a consortium called CIC SPA consisting of Big Ten Universities plus the University of Chicago.
-The Montpellier program is administered by the University of Minnesota, but is open to all undergraduate students from CIC SPA institutions, including Penn State students.
+This program is offered through a consortium called the Big 10 Academic Alliance (BTAA) consisting of Big Ten Universities.
+The Montpellier program is administered by the University of Minnesota, but is open to all undergraduate students from Big 10 institutions, including Penn State students.

 During the semester, students will enroll in a minimum of 15 - 16 credits, depending on French ability.
 Students can enroll for a maximum of 17 credits of regular courses during the semester.
 There is an optional 1 credit Global Identity course offered through the University of Minnesota for an additional fee, bringing the maximum credit enrollment to 18 credits.